-1.These Essential Fish Habitat species were compiled from Essential Fish Habitat: A Marine Fish Habitat Conservation Mandate forFederal Agencies.
+1. These Essential Fish Habitat species were compiled from Essential Fish Habitat: A Marine Fish Habitat Conservation Mandate forFederal Agencies.
 February 1999 (Revised 10/2001) (Appendices 2, 3, 6, 7, and 8).
 Although 49 species are listed in Appendix 3 under National Marine Fisheries Service management, only 35 of these species have EFH listed in Appendix 8.

-2. Life stages include: $\mathbf{E} = \text{Eggs}$, $\mathbf{L} = \text{Larvae}$, $\mathbf{P} = \text{PostLarvae}$, $\mathbf{J} = \text{Juveniles}$, $\mathbf{S} = \text{SubAdults}$, $\mathbf{A} = \text{Adults}$
+2. Life stages include: $\mathbf{E} = \text{Eggs}$ , $\mathbf{L} = \text{Larvae}$ , $\mathbf{P} = \text{PostLarvae}$ , $\mathbf{J} = \text{Juveniles}$ , $\mathbf{S} = \text{SubAdults}$ , $\mathbf{A} = \text{Adults}$

-Organizations responsible for Fishery Management Plans include: SAFMC (South Atlantic Fishery Management Council): MAFMC (Mid-Atlantic Fishery Management Council; NMFS = National Marine Fisheries Service)
+3. Organizations responsible for Fishery Management Plans include: SAFMC (South Atlantic Fishery Management Council); MAFMC (Mid-Atlantic Fishery Management Council); NMFS = National Marine Fisheries Service)

-4.5.2.
-Habitats Designated as EFH
+4.5.2 Habitats Designated as EFH

-Aside from the life-stage based EFH defined for managed fish species, the SAFMC and MAFMC have designated eight habitats as EFH, listed in Table 8.
+Aside from the life-stage based EFH defined for managed fish species, the SAFMC and MAFMC have designated eight habitats as EFH, listed in Table 7.
 Of those habitats listed, only the marine water column is found within the Project Area.
 The marine water column will be temporarily affected by an increase in turbidity, and potentially by a decrease in dissolved oxygen (DO), as a result of dredging in the offshore borrow areas and by the placement of sand onto the beach.
-Additionally, transient indirect effects to the marine water column, surf zone, offshore shoals and managed species are expected due to benthic resources being temporarily effected by the removal of sediment within the offshore borrow areas and through burial with sand placement along the oceanfront shoreline.
-Brief descriptions of the marine water column, offshore shoals and managed species present within the Project Area are continued below.
+Transient indirect effects to the marine water column, offshore shoals and managed species are expected due to benthic resources being temporarily effected by the removal of sediment within the offshore borrow areas and through burial with sand placement along the oceanfront shoreline.
+Brief descriptions of the marine water column, offshore shoals and managed species present within the Project Area are continued below, followed by discussion of the potential effects to these resources.

 There are no estuarine areas located within the Project Area.
-Also, as determined from sidescan sonar data acquired during geophysical surveys of the borrow areas (discussed in section 3.1.1), there are no hardbottom habitats within or in the vicinity of the project area.
-There are also no coral and coral reefs, artificial/manmade reefs or Sargassum essential fish habitat marine areas located with the Project Area.
-There are no potential impacts for these EFH categories and they will not be discussed further.
+There are also no live/hard bottoms, coral and coral reefs, artificial/manmade reefs or Sargassum essential fish habitat marine areas located with the Project Area.
+In the absence of these habitats, discussions on these EFH resources have been omitted since there are no potential impacts to these EFH categories expected.